 Bassetlaw

 § This page gives an overview of the Bassetlaw local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bassetlaw, in the far north of Nottinghamshire, is home to the market towns of Worksop and Retford.
 Worksop is known as the “Gateway to the Dukeries,” an area rich in grand estates like Clumber Park, Welbeck Abbey, and Thoresby Hall.
 Retford, one of the oldest boroughs in England, has a thriving market square and riverside walks along the River Idle.
 The Chesterfield Canal winds through the district, while Sherwood Forest extends into its southern reaches, adding heritage and natural beauty.

-The administrative boundary of Bassetlaw can be viewed on OpenStreetMap: District Boundary of Bassetlaw.
+The administrative boundary of Bassetlaw can also be viewed on OpenStreetMap: District Boundary of Bassetlaw.

 Key Facts about Bassetlaw